masesk/react-gdrive-image-viewer/README.md

 * **Easy to use**: Updating photos displayed on a webpage can be done easily by adding the images in a Google Drive directory.
 * **No authentication required**: Use of the API does not require OAuth authentication.
 Simply your API.
 * **Secure**: Google API console ensures that all requests using your API key are narrowed to a specific host address.
-* **Flexible**: Styling changes can be applied through a JSON pased as a prop to the object.
+* **Flexible**: Styling changes can be applied through a JSON passed as a prop to the object.

 ## Setup